-- (b) on another section - only one axle group or single axle. - A trailer must have only - one axle group or single axle; or (a) - 2 axle groups, 2 single axles or one axle group and (b) single axle, in this configuration - one axle group or single axle towards the front of the vehicle, with all the wheels on the axle group or single axle connected to the steering mechanism for that part of the trailer; and - (ii) one axle group or single axle towards the rear of the vehicle. - (4) A semi-trailer that is extendible or is fitted with sliding axles must - have a securing device that (a) - can securely fix the extendible part or sliding axles to the rest of the vehicle in any position of adjustment provided; and - is located in a position that can prevent (ii) accidental or inadvertent release, if the device is mounted on the chassis of the vehicle; and - is fitted with a visible or audible warning system (iii) to indicate to a person standing beside the vehicle that the device is not engaged; and page 174 As at 01 Jul 2016 Version 00-h0-01 Extract from www.slp.wa.gov.au, see that website for further information be built so the adjustable parts of the vehicle remain (b) connected if the securing device fails.
+- (b) on another section - only one axle group or single axle. - A trailer must have only - one axle group or single axle; or (a) - 2 axle groups, 2 single axles or one axle group and (b) single axle, in this configuration - one axle group or single axle towards the front of the vehicle, with all the wheels on the axle group or single axle connected to the steering mechanism for that part of the trailer; and - (ii) one axle group or single axle towards the rear of the vehicle. - (4) A semi-trailer that is extendible or is fitted with sliding axles must - have a securing device that (a) - can securely fix the extendible part or sliding axles to the rest of the vehicle in any position of adjustment provided; and - is located in a position that can prevent (ii) accidental or inadvertent release, if the device is mounted on the chassis of the vehicle; and - is fitted with a visible or audible warning system (iii) to indicate to a person standing beside the vehicle that the device is not engaged; and

-- (iv) is fitted with a way of preventing loss of air from the air brake supply, if the device uses air from the brake system and fails in a way allowing air to escape; and - is held in the applied position by direct (v) mechanical action without the intervention of an electric, hydraulic or pneumatic device;
+- (iv) is fitted with a way of preventing loss of air from the air brake supply, if the device uses air from the brake system and fails in a way allowing air to escape; and - (v) is held in the applied position by direct mechanical action without the intervention of an electric, hydraulic or pneumatic device;